Innovations for Managing Sustainable Urban Accessibility (ENUAC)

 About the call

-The ERA-NET Cofund Urban Accessibility and Connectivity (EN-UAC) started a first co-funded call at the end of 2019 and will run until 2024.
-Within the context of this ERA-NET, sustainable urban accessibility and connectivity is defined as the ease with which activities and opportunities may be reached in an urban transport system, with lower negative environmental impacts.
+Within the context of this ERA-NET, sustainable urban accessibility and connectivity are defined as the ease with which activities and opportunities may be reached in an urban transport system, with lower negative environmental impacts.
 Network connectivity reflects the directness of routes, using different modes to travel between points.
-It applies both for passenger and freight transport.
+It applies to both passenger and freight transport.

 The dramatic consequences of the climate crisis are already starting to become visible, making it apparent that swift and effective actions to reduce GHG emissions are unavoidable.
 Urban transport is a major contributor to GHG emissions and thus calls for a significant reduction, especially in a highly urbanised continent like Europe.
 Innovative solutions are required for cities of all types and sizes, with new options for managing access as means for accelerating their transitions towards attractive and climate-neutral places for living.
 Doing so will be key for necessary traffic avoidance and create the freedom to redistribute the precious (while always limited) space of urban streets to sustainable transport modes and high-quality public space.